Meet The Team

 I qualified as a Chartered Accountant 40 years ago, following which I worked for some 20 years in industry and 15 years in the charity sector.
 As a lifelong birder, living in Norfolk was the ultimate dream, which I fulfilled by moving to Thornage two years ago after my retirement.

-The steering group members are Eddie Anderson, Kim Paul, Nigel Redman, Sue Wells, Ann Cleall and Phil Littler
+The steering group members are Eddie Anderson, Kim Skipper, Nigel Redman, Sue Wells, Ann Cleall and Phil Littler